c20am/Standard1920/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/GamepadConventions.md

 Right stick: for turning
-    If both sticks are being used at the same time, then both will be taken into account Dead zone: .13 (x and y, left and right stick)
+    If both sticks are being used at the same time, then both will be taken into account Dead zone: .13 (x and y, left and right stick) Left/Right Shoulders: for moving lift up and down (left = down, right = up)

-Gamepad2:
+Gamepad2 (currently all on Gamepad1):
 DPad:
     Up/Down: For moving slides up and down
-    Right/Left: For moving servos in and out (right = in, left = out)
+    Right/Left shoulders: For moving servos in and out (left = out, right = in)